Monitor data through Windows Management Instrumentation (WMI)

 Configure WMI-based inputs with configuration files

-wmi.conf handles remote data collection configurations.
+The wmi.conf configuration file handles remote data collection through WMI.
 Review this file to see the default values for WMI-based inputs.
-If you want to make changes to the default values, edit a copy of
+If you want to make changes to the default values, add the settings and values you want to change to a separate version of the file, in the

-%SPLUNK_HOME%\etc\system\local\.
-Set values only for the attributes you want to change for a given type of data input.
-See About configuration files in the Admin manual.
+%SPLUNK_HOME%\etc\system\local\ directory on the universal or heavy forwarder that collects the WMI data.
+Set values only for the settings you want to change for a given type of data input.

 [settings] stanza specifies global WMI parameters.
-The entire stanza and every parameter within it are optional.
-If the stanza is not present, Splunk Enterprise assumes system defaults.
+The entire stanza and every setting within it are optional.
+If the stanza is not present, the Splunk platform uses the default system values.

-The following attributes control how Splunk Enterprise reconnects to a given WMI provider when an error occurs.
+The following settings control how the Splunk platform reconnects to a given WMI provider when an error occurs.

 ||How long, in seconds, to wait for state data (event log checkpoint) to be written to disk.||2|

-Input-specific stanzas tell Splunk Enterprise how to connect to WMI providers.
-They are defined by one of two attributes that specify the type of data Splunk Enterprise should gather.
+Input-specific stanzas configure the Splunk platform to connect with WMI providers.
+They are defined by one of two settings that specify the type of data the Splunk platform should gather.
 The stanza name can be anything, but usually begins with

 WMI:, for example: